CaseyLoftus/cse15l-lab-reports/LabReportWeek5.md

 ```
 * Searches for empty folders and files.
 * Created two empty files in different paths to demonstrate.
+* This is helpful for finding the paths of all empty folders, so they are easy to locate and delete.

 ```
 find ./technical -empty
 ```
 * When there are no empty files, there is no output.
 There is also no error thrown.
+* Is a simple test for empty files within a file system.

 ```
 find ./technical -empty -mindepth 3 ./technical/government/About_LSC/fo/fjs
 ```
 * Used with mindepth to find empty files after a certain path depth.
-* This command is useful for finding obsolete files.
+* This command is useful for finding obsolete files at a certain depth.

 **-size**